Exeter to drop Native American branding

 Exeter Chiefs are to end their Native American-themed branding this summer.

-The club had received criticism for continued use of Native American imagery and announced last year that they were reviewing their branding.
+The club had been criticised for continued use of Native American imagery and announced last year they were reviewing their branding.

 Exeter will keep their 'Chiefs' nickname but will now use imagery from the Celtic Iron Age Dumnonii Tribe.

-"We are excited to welcome in the next era of rugby within Exeter," said Exeter chairman and chief executive Tony Rowe in a statement.
+"We are excited to welcome in the next era of rugby within Exeter," said chairman and chief executive Tony Rowe in a statement.

 "Exeter has and always will be the most important term in our overall identity.
 The term Chiefs, however, is equally entrenched in our make-up, going back to over a century ago when teams in this region would regularly call their first teams that of the Chiefs," Rowe added.

-"As a rugby club we have been willing to listen, we have consulted far and wide, and now we are ready to invoke change.
+"As a rugby club we have been willing to listen, we have consulted far and wide, and now we are ready to invoke change."

-"This is a new direction for our great club, but equally it's an exciting vision that I've no doubt will propel us onwards and upwards over time.

-"Our new imagery will bring to life the pride our supporters have to support their club, unifying us all under one brand that underlines all of our core traditions."

 'Dehumanising stereotypes'